jamesrr39/mediaserver/README.md

 ### Docker

-Docker is nice way to deploy software.
+Docker/Podman is a nice way to deploy software!
 There are various targets in the Makefile (e.g. `build_docker_linux_x86_64`) for building a docker image, and a Dockerfile is available in the repository.

 If you run in Docker, make sure that you have the data and metadata directories mounted as volumes, and the file/directory owner user IDs are set to be the same between the host computer and the guest container.